clarkgrubb/data-tools/doc/utf8-viewer.1.md

 -n, \--name
 : use the Internet to lookup the character name for the Unicode code point.
 This implies a width of 1.

--r, \--render
+\--no-render
-: display the characters in addition to the Unicode points.
+: don't display the characters in addition to the Unicode points.

 -u, \--unprintable-char
 : Unicode point of the character to use for unprintable characters.
 The default is U+25A1 "WHITE SQUARE".
 Has no effect unless the -r flag is also used.